mvllow/dots/readme.md

 ## Getting started

 - Assumes a fresh install of macOS Catalina
-- Else, low attachment to your current settings (there are NO backups)
+- Else, low attachment to your current settings (there are _no_ backups)

 The setup script will install and configure a minimal amount of applications, command line tools, and other packages.